celestiaorg/CIPs/cips/cip-1.md

 ## CIP Header Preamble

-Each CIP must begin with an RFC 822 style header preamble, in a markdown table.
+Each CIP must begin with an RFC 822 style header preamble in a markdown table.
 This header is also termed “front matter” by Jekyll.
 In order to display on the CIP site, the frontmatter must be formatted in a markdown table.
 The headers must appear in the following order: